stoplightio/spectral/docs/guides/5-custom-functions.md

 );
 ```

 You can also name the custom function by using `createRulesetFunction` and passing a named function.
-This can help debug any errors as the function name will be printed out in any error messages:
+This can help debug any errors as the function name is printed out in any error messages:

 ```js
 import { createRulesetFunction } from "@stoplight/spectral-core";